exratione/lambda-complex/examples/simple/README.md

 * `simple-<deployId>-MessageTransformerQueue` SQS queue.
 * `simple-<deployId>-MessageProcessorQueue` SQS queue.
+* `simple-<deployId>-MessageTransformerConcurrencyQueue` SQS queue.
+* `simple-<deployId>-MessageProcessorConcurrencyQueue` SQS queue.
+* `simple-<deployId>-LambdaComplexCoordinatorConcurrencyQueue` SQS queue.
+* `simple-<deployId>-LambdaComplexInvokerConcurrencyQueue` SQS queue.
 * `simple-<deployId>-MessageTransformer-<assignedId>` Lambda function.
 * `simple-<deployId>-MessageProcessor-<assignedId>` Lambda function.
 * `simple-<deployId>-InvokedProcessor-<assignedId>` Lambda function.
 * `simple-<deployId>-LambdaComplexCoordinator-<assignedId>` Lambda function.
 * `simple-<deployId>-LambdaComplexInvoker-<assignedId>` Lambda function.

+## How the Application Functions

+The `simple-<deployId>-LambdaComplexCoordinator-<assignedId>` Lambda function constantly invokes itself to monitors queues and invoke other Lambda functions in response to the presence of queue messages.
+The entry point for data into the application is the `simple-<deployId>-MessageTransformerQueue` queue.
+Messages added there will cause the coordinator to invoke the `simple-<deployId>-MessageTransformer-<assignedId>` Lambda function once per message.

-The `simple-<deployId>-MessageTransformer-<assignedId>` Lambda function consumes messages from the `simple-<deployId>-MessageTransformerQueue` queue, alters the message contents, and then passes that data on to either the `simple-<deployId>-MessageProcessor-<assignedId>` function or the `simple-<deployId>-InvokedProcessor-<assignedId>` Lambda function depending on the length of the contents.
+The `simple-<deployId>-MessageTransformer-<assignedId>` Lambda function consumes a message from the `simple-<deployId>-MessageTransformerQueue` queue, alters the message contents, and then passes that data on to either the `simple-<deployId>-MessageProcessor-<assignedId>` function or the `simple-<deployId>-InvokedProcessor-<assignedId>` Lambda function depending on the length of the contents.

-If sending the data to the `simple-<deployId>-MessageProcessor-<assignedId>` function then it is send by adding a message containing the data to the `simple-<deployId>-MessageProcessorQueue`.
+If sending the data to the `simple-<deployId>-MessageProcessor-<assignedId>` function it adds a message containing the data to the `simple-<deployId>-MessageProcessorQueue` queue.

-If sending the data to the `simple-<deployId>-InvokedProcessor-<assignedId>` function, then that function is invoked directly.
+If sending the data to the `simple-<deployId>-InvokedProcessor-<assignedId>` function, then it invokes that function directly.

 Both of the processor Lambda functions use the same underlying NPM package and function.
 The only difference is how they are invoked, either directly or in response to a queue message.

+The processor function simply logs the message it receives and then exits.

 ## Illustrating the Basics